crypto-bundle/bc-wallet-common-lib-tinyerrors/README.md

 In case of code change first you need - disable read-only(archive) mode in repository settings.

-### Common error formatter interface
+## Error formatter service interface
 Main 'errfmt' interface described in [common.go](/pkg/tinyerrors/common.go) file.

 The interface requires the implementation of the following functions:

 * `ErrorWithCode(err error, code int) error` - error wrapper function which not modified error text, just for storing internal error code.
-This function fully depend on errfmt implementation.
+This function fully depend on implementation of error formatter service.
 In standard error formatter service-component this function has not storing code value, just return origin error.
-* `ErrWithCode(err error, code int) error` - just alias for `ErrorWithCode`.
+* `ErrWithCode(err error, code int) error` - it's just alias for `ErrorWithCode`.
 * `ErrorGetCode(err error) int` - function for extract code from error.
 Function return -1 if code not stored in error.
 Behavior of this function depends on implementation.
 * `ErrGetCode(err error) int` - just alias for `ErrorGetCode`.